Huff, Hauser lead No. 18 Virginia past Fighting Irish, 80-68

 Huff hit a pair of 3-pointers in the first 8 1/2 minutes as Virginia took control right away and never let up.
 The Irish trailed 55-33 with 13 minutes left and used a 15-5 run to get within 66-56 with 5:41 to play, but Huff scored inside and Casey Morsell hit a 3-pointer.

+“They made big jump shots in the first 10 minutes and we made none of our open ones and the game was kind of over after that,” Notre Dame coach Mike Brey said.

-Morsell added 15 points and made all three of his 3-point tries.
+Morsell, who had only practiced twice after missing 10 days because of contact tracing, added 15 points and made all three of his 3-point tries.

+“Coming off of a 10-day quarantine, that’s really impressive to have the game that he did,” Huff said. “… My guess is that he really missed being able to get out of his room.”

 BIG PICTURE